MQ-software-carpentry/R-git-for-research/_episodes/00-Introduction.md

 ### Using version control

-Let's make our first "commit".
-Navigate to the "Git" tab in the upper right hand pane of R Studio.
+Let's make our first Commit.
+  - Navigate to the `Git` tab in the upper right hand pane of R Studio.
 The Git tab will display the names of any files in the project that you have changed since the last commit.
-Click the checkbox next to your Git_Setup.R script (this "stages" or "adds" the files for commit).
-Then click "commit" from the top bar.
-A window will appear, where you will need to enter a commit message that describes the changes you just made.
-Then you can click the commit button.
+  - Click the checkbox next to your `Git_Setup.R` script (this "stages" or "adds" the files for commit).
+  - Click `Commit` from the top bar.
+  - A window will appear, where you will need to enter a commit message that describes the changes you just made.
+  - Click the `Commit` button.
 Commits can be composed of changes to several files at once.

 Go back to your GitHub repository and refresh the page.
 Notice that nothing has changed.
 Why?